-Olive oil is the most important aspect of the Mediterranean diet and it contain phenols, oleic acid, and Vitamin E that help protect and improve the health of humans who consume olive oil regularly.
-The consumption of omega-3 fatty acids from food and fish also contribute to the positive benefits of a Mediterranean diet.
+Olive oil is the most important aspect of the Mediterranean diet.
+It contains phenols, oleic acid, and Vitamin E that help protect and improve the health of humans who consume olive oil regularly.
+The consumption of omega-3 fatty acids from food and fish also contributes to the positive benefits of a Mediterranean diet.

 Vitamin E is a potent antioxidant that protects cells in the body from inflammatory oxidative stress.
-Oleic acid is an omega-9 monosaturated fat that protects the body from the excessive amounts of inflammatory linoleic acid (an omega-6 polyunsaturated fat found in many vegetable oils and grain fed livestock) as well as from the toxicity from other common saturated fats used in processed foods (palmitic acid).
+Oleic acid is an omega-9 monosaturated fat that protects the body from excessive amounts of inflammatory linoleic acid (an omega-6 polyunsaturated fat found in many vegetable oils and grain-fed livestock) as well as from the toxicity from other common saturated fats used in processed foods (palmitic acid).

 Getting Enough Phenols in Your Olive Oil

-While the health impact of Vitamin E and oleic acid are substantial, possibly the most uniquely powerful health-promoting aspect of extra virgin olive oil (EVOO) are phenols.
-The term phenol refers to a certain molecular structure that often is associated with improvements in health when eaten on a consistent basis.
+While the health impact of Vitamin E and oleic acid are substantial, possibly the most uniquely powerful health-promoting aspect of extra virgin olive oil (EVOO) is phenols.
+The term phenol refers to a certain molecular structure that is often associated with improvements in health when eaten consistently.

-Olive oil has a number of different healthy phenols and the regular consumption of 5 mg of phenols from olive oil is required for an individual to reap most of the health benefits associated with the Mediterranean diet.
+Olive oil has a number of different healthy phenols.
+The regular consumption of 5 mg of phenols from olive oil is required for an individual to reap most of the health benefits associated with the Mediterranean diet.

-The European Food Safety Authority (EFSA) regulations state that EVOO will improve the health of an individual when the oil contains about 5 mg of phenols per 20 grams of EVOO (approximately 30 ml or 2 tablespoons).
+The European Food Safety Authority (EFSA) regulations state that EVOO will improve an individual’s health when the oil contains about 5 mg of phenols per 20 grams of EVOO (approximately 30 ml or two tablespoons).

-In layman’s terms, this mean you want to include in your diet 2 tablespoons per day of extra virgin olive oil that has an approximate total phenol count of 200 mg/kg (gallic eq mg/kg).
-The total phenol count is often listed on the oil producer’s web site.
+In layman’s terms, you want to include two tablespoons per day of extra virgin olive oil in your diet with an approximate total phenol count of 200 mg/kg (gallic eq mg/kg).
+The total phenol count is often listed on the oil producer’s website.

-Minimizing exposure to light, excessive heat, phenol evaporation (phenols can leak out from plastic bottles) and oxygen within the bottle all reduce the rate of phenol loss.
-Modern polylaminate bags commonly used in wine boxes are proving to be an excellent vessel to store and dispense olive oil since it will prevent all of these factors.
+Minimizing exposure to light, excessive heat, phenol evaporation (phenols can leak out from plastic bottles), and oxygen within the bottle reduce the rate of phenol loss.
+Modern polylaminate bags commonly used in wine boxes are proving to be an excellent vessel for storing and dispensing olive oil since they will prevent all of these factors.

 But More is Not Always Better